qazxcdswe123/obsidian-hugo/content/Learn C in 1 Hour.md

 int between_0_and_2 = 0 < a && a < 2;

 // Logic works on ints
+// result will only be 1 and 0
 !3; // => 0 (Logical not)
 !0; // => 1

 1 && 1; // => 1 (Logical and)
 0 && 1; // => 0
 0 || 1; // => 1 (Logical or)
 0 || 0; // => 0

 // Conditional ternary expression ( ? : )
+// Readability is the key!
 int e = 5;
 int f = 10;
 int z;